Nihongo Online School

 The school asks students to submit homework assignments worth 2 hours per lesson to improve faster.
 By supporting students with these features, students are able to efficiently improve Japanese language skills.

-Learning Japanese kanji often feels like staring up at Mount Fuji when you’re dressed for the beach.
+Learning kanji often feels like staring up at Mount Fuji when you’re dressed for the beach.
 The sheer number of characters, multiple readings, and complex stroke patterns can overwhelm even the most motivated language learners.
 However, thousands of non-native speakers successfully master kanji every year, and with the right understanding and approach, you can too.

-Is Kanji Difficult?
+Is Kanji Easy to Learn?

+Kanji is not exactly easy to learn, but it’s far more approachable than most beginners expect.
 Japanese is ranked among the most difficult languages in the world, with the U.S. Foreign Service Institute classifying it as Category 4 (“Super-hard languages”) alongside Arabic and Chinese.
 The Japanese writing system requires learning 2,136 jōyō kanji (commonly-used characters) for basic literacy, compared to just 26 letters in the English alphabet.

 However, you don’t need to know all kanji to achieve functional literacy.
 Learning approximately 1,000-2,000 characters enables you to read around 98% of modern Japanese texts.
 This means that with focused study, you can achieve practical reading ability without mastering every single character.